Rousseau-Team/lysin-target-pred/README.md

 Know that there is some advantage to having a higher number of negative examples than positive ones as the negative class is expected to be much more diverse than the positive one.

 - **--size_neg** is chosen as a function of the number of entries associated to your host of interest (1-3x the number of positive entries).
-- **--iterations** is chosen as a function of the number of entries associated to other hosts (negative entries) divided by **--size_neg**.
-The number of iterations should allow for the whole negative dataset to be seen at least once.
+- **--iterations** corresponds to the number of models to train and is chosen as a function of the number of entries associated to other hosts (negative entries) divided by **--size_neg**.
+The number of models should allow for the whole negative dataset to be seen at least once.
 Also know that only models with a precision > 80% on its test set are kept to make final predictions, meaning that you should increase the number of models you train to compensate for the models that are going to be thrown away.

 The final prediction is a consensus made from the predictions of all models.
 A lysin predicted by 90% of models as being associated to your host, very likely ressembles other proteins in PhaLP that are associated to your host.
 That being said even if a lower % of models indicate this association, there is still a good likelyhood that your lysin ressembles those in the training dataset that are associated to your host.
 You can decide what is acceptable to you based on the objectives of your experiment.
 I.e. Depending on if you are looking for very likely candidates or are you looking for many potential candidates.

-**To train your lysin-target prediction model:**
+**To train your lysin-target prediction model:**\
 ```python lysin-target-pred/bin/train_target.py training_database.csv --host Enterococcus --size_neg 500 --lysin_type all --mode 1 --iterations 200 --output_folder target_models```

 **Description of parameters**